Warmup Underfloor Heating Systems

 Radiant heating is compatible with almost all floor finishes.
 Pay attention to the thermal conductivity of the floor type when choosing the best flooring to go with your floor heating.
 Thermal conductivity means how well the flooring material transfers heat from the heater to the surface of the floor.
 The better, the more efficient heating system you will have.

-Both Warmup electric and water based systems can be used with wood flooring and laminate flooring.
+Both Warmup electric and water based systems can be used with wood flooring.
 Our wide range of products ensures that you will have the perfect solution for heated wood floors.

 Tile and stone floors are ideal for use with a floor heating system as they transfer heat efficiently, heat up fast and retain heat well.
 Undertile heating is therefore efficient to run and luxurious to walk on.